A lot is going on in our world right now.

 There is clear evidence, however, that these attractional models of ministry are losing ground, and churches that are openly charismatic and experiential in their approach to faith life are gaining ground.

-Even churches like Northpoint have recognised this shift and have recently modified their mission statement to reflect the change.
+Churches like Northpoint have recognised this shift and recently modified their mission statement to reflect the change.
 Their new mission statement reads: “To inspire people to follow Jesus by engaging them in the life and mission of North Point Community Church”.
-This shift is also reflected in the addition of a new strategic priority to “endear our community by ensuring people know we’re here, are happy we’re here, and are better off because we’re here”.
+This shift is also reflected in adding a new strategic priority to “endear our community by ensuring people know we’re here, are happy we’re here and are better off because we’re here”.

-Now, while I believe that the seeker-sensitive movement has helped the church shift its focus from “insiders” to “outsiders”, I am convinced that the well-intentioned attempt to make church more accessible to non-Christians has only made church more palatable to nominal Christians.
+Now, while I believe that the seeker-sensitive movement has helped the church shift its focus from “insiders” to “outsiders,” I am convinced that the well-intentioned attempt to make the church more accessible to non-Christians has only made it more palatable to nominal Christians.

-What we have been left with is large communities of nominal conservative evangelical consumers who see the church primarily as a distributor of spiritual goods and services designed to enhance individual faith lives.
-I suspect that it is largely this demographic that is falling away as identifying with Christianity becomes more inconvenient.
+What we have been left with are large communities of nominal conservative evangelical consumers who see the church primarily as a distributor of spiritual goods and services designed to enhance individual faith lives.
+I suspect that this demographic is largely falling away as identifying with Christianity becomes more inconvenient.

 In response, this shift in ministry philosophy will prioritise calling people to full devotion to following Jesus, i.e. an unapologetic articulation of the demands of discipleship and the expectations of following Jesus.